Will the "Taxapolooza" Kill California's Golden Ganja Goose?

 At a presentation of local tax options specific to Mendocino county in May, McPherson said HdL was currently partnering with Monterey, Santa Cruz, and Placer counties to develop local tax proposals.
 HdL, which advertises its Medical Marijuana Consulting Program on its website, stands to rake in $75,000 from Marysville alone, to “develop the marijuana business tax program and to review the initial license applicants to determine suitability.”
-In other places where HdL is already under contract to cities and counties, they earn a percentage of tax revenues recouped.
+In other places where HdL is already under contract to cities and counties, they earn a percentage of tax revenues recouped through audits.

 Another consultant with ties to the League of Cities and the Republican party is advising the city of San Bernardino on their medical marijuana policies.
 The League was instrumental in pushing cultivation bans across the state, in advance of a now-lifted March 1 deadline in the new state law.